AbsoluteVectoR/polimi-notes/README.md

 # Shut The Box

 A little game where you play against 1-3 AIplayers.
-Made in the Unity game engine, the focus of this project is the implementation of the heuristic search algorithm Monte Carlo Tree Search.
+Made in the Unity game engine, the focus of this project is the implementation of a simple board game called 'Shut The Box' and the heuristic search algorithm Monte Carlo Tree Search.
-MCTS algorithm is used to solve the game tree and permits to the AIs to play the best move possible in any situation.
+MCTS algorithm is used to solve the game tree and permits to the AI to play the best move possible.

 ![shutTheBoxGIF](https://user-images.githubusercontent.com/72280379/183460879-b14aa260-955e-4dff-917d-7bba9a5dadaf.gif)

 # Shut The Box rules
-The game consists in the implementation of a simple board game called 'Shut The Box'.
-Here the wikipedia page for the rules: https://en.wikipedia.org/wiki/Shut_the_box
+Here the wikipedia page of Shut The Box rules: https://en.wikipedia.org/wiki/Shut_the_box

 # Useful docs about MCTS